Welcome to the Predator Ecology Lab!

 Since 2008, as part of the Wildlife Science Program in the University of Washington's School of Environmental and Forest Sciences, we have sought a better understanding of how predators influence their surroundings by interacting with one another and their prey.
 Much of our work also seeks solutions to the challenges of large carnivore conservation and management in a changing world.

-The PEL is committed to promoting diversity, equity, inclusion, and a sense of belonging.
+The PEL is committed to promoting diversity, equity, inclusion, and accessibility.
 To that end, we seek new members and partnerships that broaden representation in our field and strive to maintain a balanced, respectful, and supportive work environment.

 Since 2008, as part of the Wildlife Science Program in the University of Washington's School of Environmental and Forest Sciences, we have sought a better understanding of how predators influence their surroundings by interacting with one another and their prey.
 Much of our work also seeks solutions to the challenges of large carnivore conservation and management in a changing world.

-The PEL is committed to promoting diversity, equity, inclusion, and a sense of belonging.
+The PEL is committed to promoting diversity, equity, inclusion, and accessibility.
 To that end, we seek new members and partnerships that broaden representation in our field and strive to maintain a balanced, respectful, and supportive work environment.

 Latest News